-The recipe then uses a modest portion of Peas and Chickpeas to provide carbohydrates, additional protein, and fiber.
+The recipe then uses a modest portion of legume ingredients such as Peas and Chickpeas to provide carbohydrates, additional plant-based protein, and fiber.

-Fussie Cat is best known for its wet/canned cat food, and the premium range includes some of their best recipes such as the above Chicken and Chicken Liver.
+While we mentioned a dry cat food recipe first, Fussie Cat is best known for its wet/canned cat food, and the premium range includes some of their best recipes, such as the above Chicken and Chicken Liver.

-The recipe does not have a large portion of plant-based ingredients but does include a small portion of Pumpkin and Tapioca.
-These are likely used as binding agents to help hold the food together consistently.
+Thankfully the recipe does not have a large portion of plant-based ingredients present but does include a small portion of Pumpkin and Tapioca.

 Fussie Cat Featured Articles